 If you have small metal items covered or splattered with paint like door, cabinet or furniture hardware or outlet covers, baking soda and boiling water can make paint removal simple.
 When the objects are heated, the metal and the paint expand at different rates causing a break in the bond.

+Removing paint from hard plastic items is similar to removing paint from metal items.
 For hard plastic items like outlet covers that are covered with paint, bring the water and baking soda mixture to a boil and then remove from the heat.
-Add the plastic items but only allow them to soak for about five minutes.
+Add the plastic items but only allow them to soak for only five minutes.
 Remove from the water and gently scrape away the paint residue with a flexible scraper.